MARIASUAM/LANDIS_setup/README.md

 This repository contains scripts and data needed to setup LANDIS-II in a study area in southeastern Spain.
 This includes the generation of input files and calibration of the model parameters.

+Model initialization subfolder contains the scripts for the generation of the initial communities map ("ic_" scripts) and ecoregions map ("reg_" scripts).

 Data sources:

 	- IFN: